 Become a BSA Member

-We are offering free BSA membership to theatrical practitioners for their first year.
+We are offering free BSA membership to creative practitioners for their first year.
 Click JOIN to see options for new members and renewals.

 The BSA Annual Conference is a major international gathering, bringing together scholars, actors, teachers and Shakespeare enthusiasts.